rbowsley/lamplighthelp/source/16-8-4_Restricted_Processing_of_Profiles.markdown

 System Administrators can view restricted profiles.

 - Go to '{{people}} -> view -> (choose the type of {{person}} this is, e.g. {{user}}.
-- In the search bar above the table set ‘Limit list to’ ‘People restricted for processing’.
+- Click on the 'Filter' button in the search bar above the table, then set ‘Limit list to’ ‘People restricted for processing’.

 ![Limit List to {{People}} Restricted for Processing](16.8.4a.png)